TTTaevas/TTTaevas.github.io/README.md

 - The third element of an array is the tournament's schedule, as an array of [JS dates](https://www.w3schools.com/jsref/jsref_obj_date.asp), from the first day of qualifiers to the last day of (grand) finals.
 - The fourth element of an array is an array of all the ids of the multiplayer matches you have reffed, as integers.
 Strings should work fine too.

+You will need to install dependencies before proceeding to the last step.
+In the `filler` folder, simply do `npm install`, if [npm](https://www.npmjs.com/) is installed! (if it's not installed, I recommend installing [Node.js](https://nodejs.org/))

 Once you're done with the above, you simply need to generate a new `index.html` by using the `node filler.js` command in the `filler` folder with [Node.js](https://nodejs.org/), then push a commit to your project!